 Threatened Species Expert Panel

-The Government convened an expert panel of suitably qualified and experienced scientists as part of the process to determine the effectiveness of the multi-scale landscape approach for protection of threatened species.
-The panel comprised flora and fauna experts from the Office of Environment and Heritage, Department of Primary Industries (DPI), Environment Protection Authority (EPA) and Forestry Corporation of NSW (FCNSW), as well as independent scientists with technical expertise in threatened species.
+The panel comprised flora and fauna experts from the Office of Environment and Heritage, Department of Primary Industries, the EPA and Forestry Corporation of NSW, as well as independent scientists with technical expertise in threatened species matters.

-In March 2014, members of the panel were engaged to review the proposed multi-scale landscape protections along with a list of all threatened species known or likely to occur in the forests to be covered by the new Coastal IFOA.
+Members of the panel reviewed the proposed multi-scale landscape protections and a list of all threatened species known or likely to occur in the forests covered by the coastal IFOAs.

-The Government has prepared a Remake of the Coastal Integrated Forestry Operations Approvals Expert Panel Progress Report (PDF 471KB) on the expert panel's review of the proposed multi-scale threatened species conditions.
+The panel further reviewed the refined multi-scale landscape and threatened species provisions and provided further expert information and recommendations to the government.
+The government prepared a Remake of the Coastal IFOA Expert Panel Progress Report (PDF 471KB) on the expert panel's review of the proposed multi-scale threatened species conditions.